 Future solar eclipse maps

 Eclipses are heaven-sent chances to explore places you might never have considered.
 Unless you are in the UK where, from recent experience, it is more like a case of 50 shades of grey, but with no climax.
 It's easy to discover where to see the next solar eclipse - they're fixed far ahead, with at least one eclipse a year.
 So decide which one suits your diary, budget and interests.
 Also consider where has the best chance of clear skies on the big day.
-The next total eclipse is in Chile and Argentina (July 2019), which have more potential for clear skies than the UK's 2015 damp squib.
+The next total eclipse in 2024 will sweep across the United States, a four-minute blackout that's the perfect excuse to head into America's wonderful national parks for light pollution-free skies.
 And remember: totality covers a spread of locations as the moon's shadow crosses the earth, so if the forecast isn't good in one spot, you might be luckier somewhere nearby.

 East Timor, April 20 2023